flynnbr11/QMLA/docs/tutorial.rst

             return new_models

-To run the example :term:`Exploration Strategy` for a meaningful test, return to the :code:`local_launch.sh` script above, but change some of the settings:
+To run the example :term:`ES` for a meaningful test, return to the :code:`local_launch.sh` script above, but change some of the settings: